 “I have seen landscapes, notably in the Mourne Mountains and southwards which under a particular light made me feel that at any moment a giant might raise his head over the next ridge.” – C. S. Lewis

-Marshall Film is an award winning independent film and media production company located in the market town of Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.
+Marshall Film is an award winning independent film production company located in the market town of Ballynahinch, set in the picturesque rolling drumlins of County Down, Northern Ireland.

 12 | 75 min | Drama | 25 August 2006 (Ireland)

 Writer/Director: Lawrence Kavanagh, George Kingsnorth

 Director: George Kingsnorth

 Cast: Sara Dylan, Anthony Fitzpatrick, Aoife Johnston, Bronagh Waugh | See full cast and crew »

 Architect, Aoife McKenna, inherits an Irish pub but when she attempts to renovate the place, the locals put up resistance.
 Aoife’s eagerness to succeed reveals a secret with profound consequences.
 Fiddler’s Walk is the journey of a young woman, stepping away from the hurley burley of modern America and finding herself in the depths of post-troubles Ireland, where new world commercialism collides with old world community values.
 Fiddler’s Walk is shot in the beautiful landscapes of South Armagh, County Down and County Louth, in contemporary Ireland.

 90 min | Documentary | 16 September 2013 (UK)